Meralgia paresthetica causes numbness and sometimes a stinging upper thigh pain, usually on the side above the knee.

-MERALGIA PARESTHETICA is caused by a trapped nerve in the groin causing pain classically on the side of the thigh, but also sometimes the front of the thigh.
+This condition is caused by a trapped nerve in the groin causing pain classically on the side of the thigh, but also sometimes the front of the upper leg.

-The trapped nerve is called the LATERAL FEMORAL CUTANEOUS NERVE.
-It originates from the upper lumbar spine (L2-L3), meanders down a large back muscle called the Psoas, crosses another muscle in the pelvis called the Iliacus, and then is trapped as it passes under the Inguinal ligament.
+The trapped fibres are from the Lateral Femoral Cutaneous Nerve.
+It originates from the upper lumbar spine, L2 and L3, meanders down a large muscle deep in the belly called the psoas, crosses another in the pelvis called the iliacus, and then is trapped as it passes under the inguinal ligament.

 There is usually no acute low back pain, though there may be a dull ache in the upper lumbar spine.
 Fixations are usually found here by your chiropractor and in our opinion are a large part of the problem.

-Classically pain on the outer side of the thigh, but because the Femoral nerve has so many small off-shoots, variants may be in the groin and front of the leg.
+Classically the pain is on the outer side of the thigh, but because the femoral nerve has so many small off shoots, variants may be in the groin and front of the leg, and even the labia.

-Whilst this is not true Meralgia Paresthetica, to all intents and purposes the result is the same, only the pain is in the front of the thigh.
-Here your chiropractor will be even more careful however, as the Femoral nerve is also a motor nerve: you may start to get weakness of the Quadriceps muscle, the large four-part muscle on top of the thigh.
-If you hop on that leg, does it tend to 'give'?
-Report it immediately.
+Whilst these are not true meralgia paresthetica, to all intents and purposes the result is the same, only the pain is in the front of the thigh.
+Here your chiropractor will be even more careful however, as the femoral nerve is motor as well as sensory; you may start to get weakness of the quadriceps, the large four part muscle on top of the upper leg.

-Your chiropractor will do a test which stretches the Femoral nerve, and it's likely to cause +++ pain in the front of your thigh.
+Your chiropractor will do a test which stretches the femoral nerve, and it's likely to cause much pain in the front of your thigh.

-If you run your thumb down through the muscles of the groin (careful, you may cross the Femoral artery pulsating under you finger, avoid it) you are likely to encounter extreme, and I mean extreme tenderness of one or more muscles in the groin.
+If you run your thumb down through the muscles of the anterior thigh (careful, you may cross the Femoral artery pulsating under you finger, avoid it) you are likely to encounter extreme, and I mean extreme tenderness in the groin of one or more muscles.
 However, this is not always the case.

 Most syndromes come in variant forms.
 Diabetes may cause you to go blind and a toe might go black and fall off, but that isn't always the case fortunately.
 Follow the diabetes rules, and you can live to a healthy eighty with your eyesight and ten toes intact.